Comment Triage Demo: Ollama LLMs in Institutional CMS Workflows

 Why local LLMs

-I chose a local model (Ollama + mistral) to keep sensitive content on the same machine and avoid external API dependencies.
-That makes the system easier to audit and defend in public-sector contexts.
+I chose a local model (Ollama + mistral-7b) to keep sensitive content on the same machine and avoid external API dependencies.
+This guarantees full data ownership and avoids third-party exposure.

 Implementation notes